grassroot-software/grassroot_curriculum/foundations/html_css/html-foundations/links-and-images.md

 To get some practice using links and images throughout this lesson we need an HTML project to work with.

-1. Create a new directory named `odin-links-and-images`.
+1. Create a new directory named `Grassroot-links-and-images`.
 2. Within that directory, create a new file named `index.html`.
 3. Open the file in VS Code and fill in the usual HTML boilerplate.
 4. Finally, add the following h1 to the body: